CP

 Can I coat a brand-new concrete slab right after the contractor pours it?+

-No. Fresh concrete needs 28 days minimum to cure before any coating goes on, and that's the chemical-cure window — water still migrates out for months.
-Most garage floor coating manufacturers want 30–90 days plus a moisture test.
+No. Fresh concrete needs 28 days minimum to cure before any coating goes on, and that's the chemical-cure window — the point the slab reaches strength, not the point it stops giving up water.
+Most garage floor coating manufacturers want 30–90 days plus a moisture test, and floor installers generally treat 60 days as the safer line on a new pour.
 Coat too soon and the water trapped under the film blisters the coating off in the first hot summer.
 The exception is masonry-coating systems specifically labeled 'apply at 7-day cure' (SW Loxon XP) — none of those are in this round-up because they're for vertical wall surfaces, not horizontal vehicle-traffic floors.

 What sheen for a garage floor?+